R15-Software-Dev/scholarships-rs/README.md

 ## How to run
 Run the command `cargo leptos watch` to compile and run an instance of the server on your local machine.
-To access info from the AWS resources, you will need to be approved by me or someone else with AWS administrator access to obtain a usable auth key from AWS IAM.
+To access info from the AWS resources, you will need to be approved by someone with AWS administrator access to obtain a usable auth key from AWS IAM.

 ## Current Tasks
 There are several tasks left to complete.
 These are a few of the larger ones: